-Find more extensive information for reading, understanding and reducing exposure to poor air quality here, via the EPA.
+Find more extensive information for reading, understanding, and reducing exposure to poor air quality here, via the EPA.

 Allergies: If you have allergies, watch the pollen count, available on any weather source as well as many apps.

 Humidity: When the air is too dry, your lungs work harder.
-Dry air is also a characteristic of higher altitude, where the air contains less oxygen.
+Dry air is also a characteristic of higher altitudes, where the air contains less oxygen.
 On the other hand, when it’s too humid, your lung function can also suffer, primarily because it holds in allergens and pollutants, according to the American Lung Association.
 (Learn more about humidity and lungs here.)

 Disasters: Recent natural disasters have also brought to light specific lung risks associated with extreme weather.

 The biggest danger with floods often comes in the cleanup.
-Take careful precaution when cleaning up after a flood because ventilation is often limited, spaces are damp, bacteria-laden and ripe for mold growth and moving things around often unearths particles that fly into the air.
+Take careful precaution when cleaning up after a flood because ventilation is often limited, spaces are damp, bacteria-laden, and ripe for mold growth, and moving things around often unearths particles that fly into the air.
 Follow the American Lung Association’s tips on flood cleanup.

 Both wildfires and house fires pose a significant risk to your lungs.
 Even if you don’t see or feel a fire, the smoke can hurt you because of high levels of carbon monoxide (see above).
 You should monitor air quality during nearby wildfire events.

 Despite all these potential risks your lungs face each day, know that most people can undo, counteract or slow some lung damage by living a healthy lifestyle.